kildor22/mm-github-pages-starter/collections/_stories/carnival.md

 <p>
   We took the bridge on the way home.
-Fewer cars drive through at night, so it was safer.
+Fewer cars drove at night, so it was safer.
  </p>

 <p>